 Most people figure out they have this problem of a frozen airconditioner when they are outside and see ice building up on the outside condenser unit or ice on the refrigeration pipes.
 Others know they have this problem when they see the air handler and the pipes running into the air handler have ice.
 This in addition to a noticeable decline in cooling capacity is a sure sign you have frozen airconditioner problems that need to be resolved immediately.
 The best thing to do once you notice your air conditioner is frozen is to turn it off.
 If it is summer and you have a frozen heat pump (a heat pump provides heating and cooling using the process of refrigeration) you can turn it to heating mode and everything will defrost.
 However, be aware that if an excessive amount of ice is on the evaporator coil (located at the air handler usually inside the home) defrosting the frozen heat pump may overwhelm the condensation drain and you will have some water damage as a result.
 This may happen either way you defrost the system especially if the air handler is located in a hot attic.
 Turn the frozen air conditioner to the off position and turn the fan switch to on (manual on) on the thermostat selector switch.
 This will help aid the defrost of the frozen evaporator coil and the frozen air conditioning unit.

 Why is the Air Conditioner Frozen?
 Possible Cause Number One

 This is enough to cause concern because the air conditioner pipes have ice on them.
-Ice on air conditioning pipes is not normal.
-An air conditioner or heat pump is not designed to make ice.
+Ice on the pipes is not normal.
+An airconditioner or heat pump is not designed to make ice.
 An air conditioning unit is designed to cool the home or business and it is abnormal for ice to form on an air conditioner.
 A heat pump will form frost or ice on the outside condenser coils in the winter time but frozen condenser coils is common and the heat pump is equipped with a method to defrost the condenser coils.